 For Graduate Students

-The Nanovic supports graduate education through a range of grant programs, fellowships, and conferences.
-It connects them to other students and faculty and fosters their professional development.
+The Institute supports graduate education through a range of grant programs, fellowships, and conferences.

 Given the urgent problems facing Europe today, the Nanovic Institute now strongly encourages a "pivot to policy."
 By this we mean that faculty and students are now strongly encouraged bring their academic training, whether in the humanities, arts, sciences, or social sciences, to bear on questions and topics that have contemporary implications in the following areas: